FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/README.md

 ## How to use

-We will explain how to use your software from user standpoint.
-This can include short videos, screenshots, or API documentation, depending on what makes sense for your particular software system and target users.
-More information can be found in the [docs](docs/) directory).
+Instructions on how to use this system: TODO.

+Complete project documentation can be generated with `Compodoc`.
+See the [README](src/VAXPRED/README.md) for more details.

 ## How to contribute

 The guidelines for the project are present here: [guidelines](docs/GUIDELINES.md).

-We still don't have containers but later on we will explain what a new developer to the project should know in order to develop the system, including who to build, run and test it in a development environment.

-More the details about the tecnical vision can be found in the [development](docs/development.md) documentation.
+Instructions on how to develop the system, including how to build, run and test it in a development environment, as well as details about the technical vision can be found in the [development](docs/development.md) documentation.

 ## How to run and operate in a production environment

-We still don't have containers but later on we will explain how to package, deploy and run the system to a production (or production-like) environment.
-If needed, link to external resources or additional markdown files with further details (please place these in the [docs](docs/) directory).
+Instructions on how to run and operate the system in a production environment can be found in the application's main [README](src/VAXPRED/README.md).

 ## Contributions